GoogleChrome/developer.chrome.com/site/en/blog/gridng-93/index.md

   <figcaption>An SVG illustration that appears stretched horizontally	An SVG illustration that appears displayed correctly</figcaption>
 </figure>

-On the left is the legacy layout – the SVG content is stretched instead of preserved as expected and specified, as seen on the right.
+On the left is the legacy layout–the SVG content is stretched instead of preserved as expected and specified, as seen on the right.

 GridNG took advantage of other advances in LayoutNG, (specifically the improved layout of replaced elements) along with adhering to the spec when rewriting the component, to fix this class of issues.

 Besides compatibility, performance was another consistent issue reported by developers.
 Because of the primitives that LayoutNG operates on, along with improved caching mechanisms, GridNG has better performance in key scenarios, while avoiding the invalidation issues that were reported against the legacy architecture.
 The most prominent example is the layout of nested grids, which had exponential complexity, which you can see in [this demo site](https://exponential-layout.glitch.me/).

 This performance cliff was easily hit by developers and affects live sites (you can see instances of this in [this Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1591366) and its duplicates).
-Thanks to our improvements in GridNG, web developers will no longer face these performance issues – which have long affected multiple browser engines – in Chromium.
+Thanks to our improvements in GridNG, web developers will no longer face these performance issues–which have long affected multiple browser engines–in Chromium.
 There is still some remaining work to be done to get back to parity or better with the legacy implementation for all Blink's perf regression microbenchmarks, but we are happy to address one of the major issues preventing developers from employing complex nested grid layouts.

 One final benefit of finishing off GridNG is that it opens the door to implement subgrid ([CSS Grid level 2](https://www.w3.org/TR/css-grid-2/)).
 This has been a feature request of Blink for a long time, with [almost 600 stars](https://bugs.chromium.org/p/chromium/issues/detail?id=618969) in Chromium's bug tracker at the time of writing.
 Since the constraints of the legacy layout engine, and the NG conversion effort are no longer factors, we're excited to start work to help developers achieve the layouts that subgrid unlocks.